YOUTH SERVICES

 DHS Parenting Collaborative/Parent Empowerment Workshops (since 2006) – TOCFWH provides parent empowerment workshops to Philadelphia parents and co-caregivers of youth from birth up to 21 years of age.

-The goal is to enhance parenting skills and to build positive, resilient youth who love to learn.
-In addition to the workshops, parents receive source information and referrals.
+The goal is to enhance parent empowerment and to build positive, resilient youth who love to learn.
+In addition to the workshops, parents receive resource information and referrals.

 HEALTHY COMMUNITIES